appfigures/react-easy-emoji/readme.md

 ## Inspiration

 Several libraries exist which manipulate the DOM directly to render emojis, but that's just not the React way™.
-Inspired [this thread](https://github.com/facebook/react/issues/3386), and our need for a super simple emoji rendering library, we created react-easy-emoji.
+Inspired by  [this thread](https://github.com/facebook/react/issues/3386), and our need for a super simple emoji rendering library, we created react-easy-emoji.

 ## Alternatives